wlonk/arcadia/2015-02-post-playtest-2-outline.md

 NB: add a list of kinds of relationships, inc. the very important
 false-friends: Drawlight, Lucy Steele, etc.

+NB: Chapter 15 of Emma.
+Just, all of it.

 [TOC]

 ## About the Game